uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 ![](images/array-copy-correct.png)

-> If you only briefly skimmed the section on array destructuring and the spread syntax, go right back and read it carefully.
+> If you only briefly skimmed the section on array destructuring and the spread syntax, go back again and read it carefully.
 > These two concepts will come up _a lot_ in the following chapters (much more often than you think right now).

 ### Objects

 Let's return to our imaginary (as of now) task application.
 A task will probably be something more than just a string.
-For example it might contain an ID, a title and a description.
+For example, it might contain an ID, a title and a description.
-We could again store these in constants:
+We could, again, try to store these values in separate constants:

 ```js
 const taskId = 1;